A cavernoma is a cluster of abnormal blood vessels, usually found in the brain and spinal cord.

-If you have not had any bleeding before, it's estimated that you have a less than 1% chance of experiencing a haemorrhage each year.
+If you haven't had any bleeding before, it's estimated you have a less than 1% chance of experiencing a haemorrhage each year.

 Your level of risk will be one of the main factors taken into consideration when deciding if you would benefit from treatment.

-Some symptoms of cavernomas, such as seizures and headaches, can be controlled with medication.
+Some cavernoma symptoms, such as headaches and seizures, can be controlled with medication.

-Types of treatment that are used in the UK to reduce the risk of haemorrhages include:
+Types of treatment offered in the UK to reduce the risk of haemorrhages include:

-- neurosurgery – carried out under general anaesthetic to open up the skull and remove the cavernoma
+- neurosurgery – carried out under general anaesthetic to remove the cavernoma

-- stereotactic radiosurgery – where beams of radiation are aimed directly at the cavernoma to cause it to become thickened and scarred
+- stereotactic radiosurgery – where a single, concentrated dose of radiation is aimed directly at the cavernoma, causing it to become thickened and scarred

 Risks of invasive treatment include stroke and death, although the exact risks depend on the location of the cavernoma.
-Discuss the possible risks of treatment with your doctor beforehand.
+You should discuss the possible risks of treatment with your doctor beforehand.

-International research programmes are trying to find the cause of this condition and how these defective blood vessels are formed.
+International research programmes are trying to find out more about what causes cavernoma and how these defective blood vessels are formed.
 The long-term outlook for people with cavernomas is also being investigated.